 Mike’s Pasta and Sandwich Shoppe – Nutley, NJ

 This Thanksgiving, Mike’s compiled a menu for pick-up on the big day, complete with easy-to-follow heating instructions.
 This is an ideal option for someone looking to cater their entire meal or someone who just needs a few sides and sauces to complete their menu.
-Handmade ravioli and gnocchi, turkey gravy, roasted sweet potatoes, and a classic stuffing are amongst the dishes that can be ordered through their website.
+Handmade ravioli and pumpkin rigatoni, turkey gravy, roasted sweet potatoes, and a classic stuffing are amongst the dishes that can be ordered through their website.
 The full menu can be viewed on Mike’s Instagram.

 Jockey Hollow Bar & Kitchen – Morristown, NJ